 AN ICON OF SYDNEY MARITIME HISTORY

-A prestigious feature of Sydney Harbour’s Dawes Point, is its rich maritime history.
-Military barracks were erected for soldiers guarding the Dawes Point Battery.
-The significance of Sydney Harbour grew further in 1912 when Pier One was officially constructed as a passenger terminal.
-As time went by, the address grew in stature as the sight-to-see for those setting foot into Sydney for the first time.
-However, in 1982, $5 million was sanctioned to be spent on revitalizing the old passenger terminal, to transform it into something that Australia had waited for, since 200 years – a recreational hub.
+A prestigious feature of Sydney Harbour’s Dawes Point area was its rich maritime history.
+In 1882, military barracks were erected for soldiers guarding the Dawes Point Battery.
+The significance of Sydney Harbour grew further in 1912 when Pier One was officially constructed as a cargo wharf and passenger terminal.
+Prior to the construction of the famous Sydney Harbour Bridge, passengers would board ferries at Pier One to travel across the harbour to North Sydney.
+The Pier One wharf was at the forefront of many advancements throughout the early 20th century, with urban projects developed around the Pier.
+In 1982, $5 million was sanctioned to be spent on revitalizing the old passenger terminal, to transform it into – a recreational hub.